dscape/lnug-performance-talk/slides/slide-b-0-too-many-questions.md

     * iz it truly web-scale sauce?

-    * how can I support this thing in production and avoid disaster?
+    * how can i support this thing in production and avoid disaster?